HIV/AIDS in the United States: Response from the Catholic Church

 St Vincent's Hospital and Medical Center of New York was one of many Catholic health institutions to pioneer medical treatment for people infected with HIV/AIDS.

-The United States Conference of Catholic Bishops was the first church body to address the HIV/AIDS pandemic in 1987 with a document entitled "The Many Faces of AIDS: A Gospel Response."
+The United States Conference of Catholic Bishops was the first church body to address the HIV/AIDS pandemic in 1987, a full 7 years into the pandemic, with a document entitled "The Many Faces of AIDS: A Gospel Response."
 In the document they stated that the Catholic Church must provide pastoral care to those infected with HIV/AIDS as well as medical care.
 It called discrimination against people with AIDS "unjust and immoral".
 The document also rejected extra-marital sex and the use of condoms, and reiterated the Church's teaching that human sexuality was a gift and was to be used in monogamous marriages.

 The Catholic Church, with over 117,000 health centers, is the largest private provider of HIV/AIDS care.
 Individual dioceses around the United States began hiring staff in the 1980s to coordinate AIDS ministry.
 By 2008, Catholic Charities USA had 1,600 agencies providing services to patients with AIDS, including housing and mental health services.
 The Archdiocese of New York opened a shelter for AIDS patients in 1985.
 In the same year, they opened a hotline for people to call for resources and information.
 The Missionaries of Charity, led by Mother Teresa, opened hospices in the Greenwich Village neighborhood of New York, Washington D.C., and San Francisco in the 1980s.
 Individual parishes began opening hospices for AIDS patients, with the first being in New Orleans in 1985.

 The bishops of the United States issued a pastoral letter in the 1980s, titled A Call to Compassion, saying those with AIDS "deserve to remain within our communal consciousness and to be embraced with unconditional love."
 In Always Our Children, their 1997 pastoral letter on homosexuality, the American bishops noted "an importance and urgency" to minister to those with AIDS, especially considering the impact it had on the gay community.
 They encouraged church ministers to include prayers at Mass for those with AIDS and those who care for them, those who have died from AIDS, and all of their friends, families, and companions.
 They recommended special masses be said for healing with anointing of the sick or other events to take place around the time of World AIDS Day.

 In 1987, the bishops of California issued a document saying that just as Jesus loved and healed lepers, the blind, the lame, and others, so too should Catholics care for those with AIDS.
 The year before, they publicly denounced Proposition 64, a measure pushed by Lyndon H. LaRouche to forcibly quarantine those with AIDS, and encouraged Catholics to vote against it.
 Joseph L. Bernardin, the Archbishop of Chicago, issued a 12-page policy paper in 1986 that outlined "sweeping pastoral initiatives" his archdiocese would be undertaking.